zuhlke/engineering-posts/micro-frontends-with-angular-and-stenciljs.md

 * Integrate the HTML via iFrame.
 This is quite old school, but it works. iFrame integration sounds easy, but I spent a lot of time in the past on sizing and responsiveness working across the applications.

 * Load and integrate the HTML via vanilla javascript.
 This is very painful to get it right.
-HTML requires javascript files, styles etc. It is a lot of manual work to load everything and make it work.
+HTML requires JavaScript files, styles etc. It is a lot of manual work to load everything and make it work.

 * A modern approach would be integrating them via WebComponents.
 Web components can be loaded dynamically at runtime and is a standardized way of doing that with vanilla JS.
 And there are plenty of frameworks out there to build WebComponents.